 2.5.
-Non-financial risk factors
+Non-Financial Risk Factors

 By the 1990s, the failure of operating non-financial risks has been discussed a lot as one of the reasons that influence businesses (Bergin, 1998).
-Egbuji (1999) studied that businesses are constantly faced with the need to manage change within their organisation, and the change generates choice, which carries risks where a range of issues are to be addressed in risk management of organisational records.
-This researcher concluded that for risk management of organisational records to be effective, it needs to be incorporated into the decision-making process of the organisation making it central to all activities, and the most effective way to have risk management central to an organisation is to make the process integral to the organisation's decision-making process.
+Egbuji (1999) studied that businesses are constantly faced with the need to manage change within their organization, and the change generates choice, which carries risks where a range of issues are to be addressed in risk management of organizational records.
+This researcher concluded that for risk management of organizational records to be effective, it needs to be incorporated into the decision-making process of the organization making it central to all activities, and the most effective way to have risk management central to an organization is to make the process integral to the organization's decision-making process.
 Furthermore, a clear policy statement from management supporting the risk management activity is important in order to safeguard the necessary cooperation from departments, especially when attempting to implement protective measures for records and information.

-3. Methodology
+3.0 METHODOLOGY